mayasharma2110/Keep-Riding/README.md

 * [Desktop Prices](assets/lighthouse/lighthouse-desktop-prices.pdf)
 * [Desktop Contact](assets/lighthouse/lighthouse-desktop-contact.pdf)

-From the mobile home report there is a suggestion to "Serve images that are appropriately-sized to save mobile data and improve load time".
+From the home reports there is a suggestion to "Serve images that are appropriately-sized to save mobile data and improve load time".
 From this I checked [this link](https://web.dev/serve-responsive-images/) and used commands like the example given below to resize all carousel images 50% smaller and use these for mobile devices (width under 576px) instead of the full size image used for larger devices: